lekoala/silverstripe-debugbar/README.md

 - check_local_ip: do not display the DebugBar is not using a local ip (enabled by default)
 - find_source: trace which file generate the query  (enabled by default)
 - enabled_in_admin: enable DebugBar in the admin (enabled by default)
+- query_limit: the number of queries to log (limited to 200 by default for performance reasons)

 Optimize your queries
 ==================